upes-open/TheOpenSourceGuide/Module-1/What is Open Source.md

 Now you can have all the ingredients of the soup or you can also ask for modification(addition or reduction of ingredients )  according to your taste. that's what open source is according to ***Sunil Kumar Sir***.
 "
-## Note: Open Source and freeware both are different
+## Note: Open Source and freeware both are different(ie.Open Source does not mean free)